avalanche-foundation/ACPs/ACPs/118-warp-signature-request/README.md

 ## Abstract

-Proposes a standard Warp signature request AppRequest types so that Warp signatures may be requested in a VM-agnostic manner.
+Proposes standard [AppRequest](https://github.com/ava-labs/avalanchego/blob/master/proto/p2p/p2p.proto#L385) payload format types for requesting Warp signatures by Warp message ID and over the provided bytes, such that signatures may be requested in a VM-agnostic manner.
 To make this concrete, this standard type should be defined in AvalancheGo such that VMs can import it at the source code level.
 This will also simplify external signature aggregator implementations by allowing them to depend only on AvalancheGo for message construction, rather than individual VM codecs.

 ## Motivation